telerik/kendo-ui-core/docs-aspnet-mvc/helpers/listview/editing.md

 ### Set the Editor Template

-The example below demonstrates how to define the `EditorTemplate` for the model.
+The following example demonstrates how to define the `EditorTemplate` for the model.

 		@model Kendo.Mvc.Examples.Models.ProductViewModel
 		<div class="product-view">